viklund/courses/ngsintro/1609/labs/uppmax-pipeline.md

 In there you will find a folder called `raw_data`, containing a fastq file: `my_reads.rawdata.fastq` .
 This file contains the raw data that you will analyse.

-* Filter the raw data using the program filter_reads, to get rid of low quality reads.
+* Filter the raw data using the program `filter_reads`, to get rid of low quality reads.
-* Align the filtered reads with the program align_reads, to the human reference genome located here:
+* Align the filtered reads with the program `align_reads`, to the human reference genome located here:

 ```bash
 /sw/data/uppnex/reference/Homo_sapiens/hg19/concat_rm/Homo_sapiens.GRCh37.57.dna_rm.concat.fa
 ```

-* Find SNPs in your aligned data with the program find_snps.
+* Find SNPs in your aligned data with the program `find_snps`.
 To find SNPs we have to have a reference to compare our data with.
 The same reference genome as you aligned to is the one to use.